phonegap-build/docs-en/2.9.0/developer/api/api.md

     if (res.status != 200)
         console.log(JSON.parse(res.body).error)

 As is standard in HTTP, a _4xx_ status indicates an error with the request, while a _5xx_ status indicates an server error.
+Contact
+  <a href="http://community.phonegap.com" target="_blank">PhoneGap's support forums</a>
-Contact [PhoneGap's support forums](http://community.phonegap.com) if you get a 500 error, or an unexpected 400 error.
+if you get a 500 error, or an unexpected 400 error.

 ## JSONP